mjdamgaard/UP-Web-Project/README.md

 their web pages.
 Semantic Web applications are then supposed to read this metadata from across the web to get its data structures.

+This is opposed to approach of this project, which aims to develop such applications on top of databases instead (i.e. SDBs).
+These applications will then be accessed through limited number of web domains, instead of having them run on top of the entire web at once.

 *For more on how this project relates to the Semantic Web, and what it tries* *do differently than the conventional Semantic Web and why, see* *[the longer version of this README](https://github.com/mjdamgaard/openSDB/blob/master/README_longer_version.md).*